MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Principle
 ---------

-This strategy considers the drawings are always performed in the same back buffer (:ref:`single<section_display_single>` buffer mode).
+This strategy considers that the drawings are always performed in the same back buffer (:ref:`single<section_display_single>` buffer mode).
 In this case, the restoration is useless because the buffer always contains the past.

 The principle of this strategy is to cumulate the drawing regions.
-The refresh consists in sending these regions (a list of rectangles) that have been modified since last flush (or an unique rectangle that encapsulates all regions) to the LCD driver through the LLAPI ``LLUI_DISPLAY_IMPL_flush()``.
+The refresh consists in sending these regions (a list of rectangles) that have been modified since the last flush (or a unique rectangle that encapsulates all the regions) to the LCD driver through the LLAPI ``LLUI_DISPLAY_IMPL_flush()``.

-The implicit and explicit regions have the same signification: a dirty region to send to the display buffer.
+The implicit and explicit regions have the same meaning: a dirty region to send to the display buffer.

 Behavior
 --------

 The following table illustrates how the strategy works:

-.. list-table:: Strategy Single
+.. list-table:: Strategy "Single"
    :widths: 30 60 20 20
    :header-rows: 1